 Video of the Day

 The increase in heart rate stimulates your breathing rate.
 With an increase in heart rate, your blood pumps through your muscles at a faster rate, leaving less time for oxygen uptake.
 Having more oxygen available in the blood, from a faster breathing rate, helps the muscles get the amount they need.

 Your muscles are working harder during exercise and that means their demand for oxygen increases.
 This happens because oxygen is needed to burn calories more efficiently.
 Since the blood picks up oxygen in the lungs, and the demand for oxygen increases during exercise, the lungs must work harder.
 With a faster breathing rate, more oxygen is picked up at the lungs for delivery to the working muscles.

 Carbon Dioxide Removal

-A by-product of metabolism is carbon dioxide.
+A byproduct of metabolism is carbon dioxide.
 Part of the lungs' function is to rid the blood of carbon dioxide.
 As exercise continues, or exercise intensity increases, more carbon dioxide is produced and needs to be removed.
 Increased breathing rate allows carbon dioxide to be expired more rapidly.

 Another by-product of metabolism is heat.
-As your body temperature rises, signals are sent to the nerves and muscles of the respiratory system to increase breathing rate.
+As your body temperature rises, signals are sent to the nerves and muscles of the respiratory system to increase the breathing rate.
 The mechanism of this response is unknown, but increased ventilation is also often present accompanying fever.